YoussefCYTECH/TP_SUTOM/README.md

 - Which API are you gone call ? which parameters ?\
-The client will call the Score API with the parameter new_score, which is the new score of the player after his new victory
+The client will call the Score API with the parameters user (= the name of the user logged in) and attempts (attempts to find the word of the day)

 - Can we handle more than one user ?\
-Yes, by using the login and a database storing scores for each user
+Yes, by using separate usernames and a database storing scores for each user

 - What data do we want to store ?\
-We want to store 2 integer variable 'score' 'average' and 1 string 'user'
+We want to store 2 integer variable 'score' 'average' and 2 string 'user' and 'password'

 # TODO
-- [ ] Rendre le mot aléatoire chaque jour et non fixe
-- [ ] Ameliorer les visuels
+- [ ] Ameliorer/faire les visuels
 - [ ] Passer le fichier js jquery dans static (ou module)
-- [ ] Rattraper TD Docker et Proxy
+- [ ] Creer une API séparée AUTH pour l'authentification